Boeing X-37: Glide testing

 The X-37A vehicle that was used as an atmospheric drop test glider had no propulsion system.
 Instead of an operational vehicle's payload bay doors, it had an enclosed and reinforced upper fuselage structure to allow it to be mated with a mothership.
 In September 2004, DARPA announced that for its initial atmospheric drop tests the X-37A would be launched from the Scaled Composites White Knight, a high-altitude research aircraft.

 On 21 June 2005, the X-37A completed a captive-carry flight underneath the White Knight from Mojave Spaceport in Mojave, California.
 Through the second half of 2005, the X-37A underwent structural upgrades, including the reinforcement of its nose wheel supports.
-The X-37A's public debut was scheduled for its first free flight on 10 March 2006, but was canceled due to an Arctic storm.
+The X-37A's public debut for its first free flight, scheduled for 10 March 2006, was canceled due to an Arctic storm.
 The next flight attempt, on 15 March 2006, was canceled due to high winds.

-On 24 March 2006, the X-37A flew again, but a datalink failure prevented a free flight, and the vehicle returned to the ground still attached to its White Knight carrier aircraft.
+On 24 March 2006, the X-37A flew again but a datalink failure prevented a free flight and the vehicle returned to the ground still attached to its White Knight carrier aircraft.
 On 7 April 2006, the X-37A made its first free glide flight.
 During landing, the vehicle overran the runway and sustained minor damage.
-Following the vehicle's extended downtime for repairs, the program moved from Mojave to Air Force Plant 42 (KPMD) in Palmdale, California, for the remainder of the flight test program.
+Following the vehicle's extended downtime for repairs, the program moved from Mojave to Air Force Plant 42 in Palmdale, California, for the remainder of the flight test program.
 White Knight continued to be based at Mojave, though it was ferried to Plant 42 when test flights were scheduled.
-Five additional flights were performed, two of which resulted in X-37 releases with successful landings.
+Five additional flights were thought to have been performed, two of which resulted in X-37 releases with successful landings.
 These two free flights occurred on 18 August 2006 and 26 September 2006.